Self-reference effect: Effect on students

 Students are often challenged when faced with the attempt to recall memories.
-It is therefore import to understand the effects of self-reference encoding for students and beneficial ways it can increase their recall of information.
+It is therefore important to understand the effects of self-reference encoding for students and beneficial ways it can increase their recall of information.
 The purpose of the current study was to examine the effects of, self-referent encoding.

 Rogers, Kuiper, and Kirker (1977) performed one of the first studies examining the self-reference effect making it a foundational article.
 The focus of the study was to identify the importance of the self and how it is implicated when processing personal information.
 The self-reference effect has been considered a robust encoding strategy and has been effective over the past 30 years (Gutches et al., 2007).
 The process behind this study was to gather students and divide them into four different task groups and they would be asked to give a yes or no answer to a trait adjective being presented to them.
 The four tasks that were used were: structural, phonemic, semantic, and self-reference.
 There were some different theories that support the study.
 The personality theory stressed that the observer's network when looking at the trait adjectives is an essential part of how they process personal information Hastorf et al. (1970).
 Another theory that supports this study is the attribution theory.
 It is another example where a person's organization traits fit with the self-reference effect Jones et al. (1971).
 The self is visualized as a schema that is involved with processing personal information, interpretation, and memories which is considered a powerful and effective process (Rogers et al., 1977).

 Gutchess, Kensinger, and Schacter (2007) performed a study where they used age as a factor when looking at the self-reference effect.
 The first and second experiment looks at the young and older adults and they are presented with encoded adjectives and they must decide if it describes them.
 The third experiment is deciding if they found these traits desirable towards themselves.
 The age difference was shown effective with the self-reference effect leaving the older adults showing superiority of recognition for self-referenced items that were relative.
 Although, self-referencing the older adults did not have the same restoring level as the younger adults.
 A major factor that played in this study was the availability of cognitive resources.
 When there was a greater availability of cognitive resources, the ability to enhance memory similarly for both young and older adults diverged from socioemotional processing (Gutches et al., 2007).